paul-reese/spring-cloud-dataflow-demo/README.md

 2. set version of Data Flow
 3. set version of Skipper
 4. use local Maven repository as default for newly built applications
+5. Bump the version of JDK to 17
 ```
 export METADATA_DEFAULT_DOCKERHUB_USER=<your username>
 export METADATA_DEFAULT_DOCKERHUB_PASSWORD=<your passwrod>